makrai/notes/lee22-meta-learning-survey.md

     * the meta-training tasks are MT and ASR, while
     * the meta-testing task is speech translation (ST)
   * CrossFit is a benchmark corpus for this cross-problem setting (Ye+ 2021)
-* challenge: different NLP problems may need very different meta-parameters in => challenging to find unified meta-parameters on the meta-training tasks that can generalize to meta-testing tasks
+* hE different NLP problems may need very different meta-parameters => challenging to find unified meta-parameters on the meta-training tasks that can generalize to meta-testing tasks
   * the meta-learning algorithms learning initial parameters such as MAML require all the tasks to have a unified network architecture
   * LEOPARD (Bansal+ 2020a) and ProtoMAML (van der Heijden+ 2021)
-    * MAML variants that can be used in the classification tasks with different class numbers
+    * MAML variants that can be used in classif tasks with diff class numbers
     * Both use the data of a class to generate the class-specific head, so only the parameters of the head parameter generation model are required
     * The head parameter generation model is shared across all classes, so the